lukastautz/ev3php/README.md

 ```bash
 sudo wget -O - https://raw.githubusercontent.com/lukastautz/ev3php/main/install.sh | sudo sh
 ```
 Or use the *minimal* installer, wich does **NOT** uninstall packages but only disable them.
-The installation is faster, but you need more space on the micro-SD card.
+The installation is faster, but you need more space on the microSD-card.
 ```bash
 sudo wget -O - https://raw.githubusercontent.com/lukastautz/ev3php/main/minimal.sh | sudo sh
 ```